Most jurisdictions say that you have to be charged with a hit-and-run case within either:

 - penalties imposed by the applicable state’s department of motor vehicles (for example, driver’s license suspension or revocation).

-What does the term “statute of limitations” mean?
+What does “statute of limitations” mean?

 A statute of limitations (“SOL”) refers to the maximum time period for which a prosecutor can file criminal charges.